 Kids need routine in their lives to help them feel secure and untroubled.
 Even at the preteen stage, a nighttime routine is essential for a calm transition from the day’s busyness to a state of relaxation.
 As adults, we can recognize this in our own lives – trying to sleep while we are still caught up in our thoughts or smart phone does not a great night’s sleep make!

-So make your tween’s bedroom a tech-free zone and choose one or two of these seven mindfulness practices.
+Make your child’s bedroom a tech-free zone and choose one or two of these seven mindfulness practices.
 Or try them all out and see which ones work best for your family.

 Listen to a Guided Meditation

-Listening to a guided meditation can calm and empty the mind easily and get your kids to sit still whilst still giving them something to focus on.
-Guided meditation scripts made especially for sleep or anxiety can help when it is time to sleep.
+Listening to a guided meditation either via an app, a tool like the Morphee meditation player, or reading a meditation script can calm and empty the mind easily while giving them something to focus on.
+Guided meditation scripts for sleep or anxiety can really help at bedtime.

 Write in a Journal